- AT THE POETRY CENTER

 - GET INVOLVED

 For over 50 years, the Poetry Center has led the way in the Southwest to promote a long-lasting love for poetry and literature, spanning generations of audiences and learners.
-Over the decades, the Center has hosted every major poet in the United States, while still staying true to the vision of its founder, Ruth Stephan, to be a place where poetry can be “maintained and cherished.”
+Over the decades, the Center has hosted every major poet in the United States while still staying true to the vision of its founder, Ruth Stephan, to be a place where poetry can be “maintained and cherished.”
 As the Center has grown, so has its need for support.
 Programs at the Poetry Center are funded almost entirely by grants, foundations, and private contributions from people like you.
-That is why we are asking you to please consider giving to the Poetry Center today.
+Consider giving to the Poetry Center today.
 Together—through a love of poetry and literature—we can work to build a deeper understanding of each other and the world in which we live.
-Here is how you can help.
+This page tells you how you can help.

-Our collections (now 70,000+ items and growing), our programs, and our home for poetry are all reasons we are able to reach out and foster a community of readers and thinkers around poetry and literature.
+Our collections (now 75,000+ items and growing), our programs, and our home for poetry are all reasons we are able to reach out and foster a community of readers and thinkers around poetry and literature.
 Thanks in large part to your generosity and to gifts from others who care deeply, the Poetry Center is thriving.
 Thank you.
 We really couldn't do the important work of the Center without you.
-That's why we have to ask: please make a new gift now so that we can continue our efforts.
+Please make a new gift now so that we can continue our efforts.
 Every donation makes a critical difference, and we depend on gifts from our friends to sustain our ongoing efforts throughout the year.

 Give now by making your check payable to "University of Arizona Foundation/Poetry Center" or by clicking here, and thanks for your support of the Poetry Center!